 The effect of isochronic tones can be heightened further with visual entrainment.
 In 1999, scientists doubled the relaxation effect on the brain with eyes-closed photic entrainment.
-However, this requires special equipment (light and sound machines) and most people can experience a good effect audibly with just an MP3 player.
+However, this requires special equipment (light and sound machines) and most people can experience a deep, meditative effect through listening alone.

 I find the best isochronic tones are mixed with white noise or harmonic sound effects to disguise the regular pulsing.
 Water sounds, such as rainfall, ocean waves, waterfalls and running streams are ideal.
 However, synthetic sounds like guitar distortions can also be used if you find waterfall sounds are too hippy.

 Isochronic tones have hit the mass market in recent years and there are plenty of YouTube videos and smartphone apps cashing in on the appeal.
 However the motivations of the makers and the technical medium used means they are generally of poor quality.

 To seek out the best isochronic tones, look up a reputable vendor like Transparent Corp which offers Mind WorkStation: computer software to create your own isochronic tones.
 The company is actively involved in neural stimulation research and clinical studies, and their software is compatible with EEG, biofeedback and mind machines.